aws-samples/serverless-patterns/dynamodb-lambda-cdk-kotlin/README.md

     ```
 1. Change directory to the pattern directory:
     ```
-    cd _patterns-model
+    cd dynamodb-lambda-cdk-kotlin/
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+1. From the command line, build a shadow jar containing the lambda deployment package
      ```
-    sam deploy --guided
+    cd serverless
+    gradle shadow
      ```
-1. During the prompts:
-    * Enter a stack name
-    * Enter the desired AWS Region
-    * Allow SAM CLI to create IAM roles with the required permissions.

-    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

-1. Note the outputs from the SAM deployment process.
-These contain the resource names and/or ARNs which are used for testing.

-## How it works

-Explain how the service interaction works.
+1. Change directory to the stack directory and use cdk to deploy the AWS resources for the pattern:
+    ```
+    cd ../stack
+    cdk deploy
+    ```

 ## Testing

-Provide steps to trigger the integration and show what should be observed if successful.
+After deployment, add an item to the DynamoDB table and confirm the resulting Lambda invocation in CloudWatch Logs.

 ## Cleanup

 1. Delete the stack
     ```bash
-    aws cloudformation delete-stack --stack-name STACK_NAME
+      cdk destroy
     ```
-1. Confirm the stack has been deleted
-    ```bash
-    aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"
-    ```

 ----
-Copyright 2023 Amazon.com, Inc. or its affiliates.
+Copyright 2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 SPDX-License-Identifier: MIT-0